Home > About Dudhwa National Park

 Varied types .pf mammals are found in the rich lands of the Terai but none is so commonly spotted as the numerous types of deer indigenous to this place.
 Often confused with the antelope, deer have distinctive features that differentiate them from this other variety of the even-toed ungulates (hoofed animals).

-An antelope has permanent, unbranched horns: whereas the deer sheds and re-grows its branched antlers periodically.
-While still in the growing stage, these antlers are made .up of soft, fine hair and skin, making them very sensitive and susceptible to injury.
+An antelope has peramanent, unbranched horns: whereas the deer sheds and re-grows its branched antlers periodically.
+While still in the growing stage, these antlers are made .up of soft, fine hair and skin, making it very sensitive and susceptible to injury.
 Once fully grown, they become a weapon for attack and self-defense.
-Five species of deer can be seen frisking about in the wildlife sanctuaries of Kishanpur, katarniaghat, and Dudhwa National Park.
+Five species of deer can be seen frisking about in the wildlife sanctuaries of Kishanpur, KATARNIAGHAT and Dudhwa National Park.

 Sambar is the largest Indian deer, measuring up to 150 cm till the shoulders and another 95 cm for its head and antler.
 Unlike the woolly coat of the barasingha, the sambar has a coarse, disheveled brown coat with a yellow or grey tinge.
 Females, however, are of a lighter hue.
 Sambar have six-pointed antlers.
 Rarely seen in large numbers, the male and female of the species are together only during the mating season.

 Spotted deer or Chital has a beautiful white-spotted bright brownish-red coat and six-pronged antlers.
 These are one of the most beautiful deer species found in India.
 They are usually spotted in herds of 10-30 out of which only two to three are stags.